Mnemonics

 Vehicle checks — the POWDER mnemonic

 Before a long drive (and before the practical test’s “show me, tell me” section), drivers are expected to check the vehicle.
-There’s no single Highway Code rule listing them — Annex 6 covers vehicle maintenance generally — but the POWDER mnemonic is the most widely-taught summary.
+POWDER is the widely-taught summary, with Annex 6 of the Highway Code covering vehicle maintenance more broadly.
+(You’ll also see POWDERY — same checks, with a final “Y for You” reminding the driver to check themselves: glasses, posture, fatigue.)

 | Letter | What to check |